yvo-solutions/yvo-solutions-website/src/index.md

 <span class="content">

-Yvo.Solutions can help you integrate the different components of your robotics systems into an actual robot, like the Aeolus Bot &#174;.
+Yvo.Solutions can integrate the different components of your robotics systems into an actual robot, like the Aeolus Bot &#174;.

 With extensive knowledge of C++, combined with experience in ROS and OpenCV, Yvo.Solutions is a logical choice to strengthen your software team.

-Areas where Yvo.Solutions can help include:
-* Improve performance (latency/throughput),
-* Debug complex, multithreaded and distributed software,
-* Implement complex algorithms in modern C++.

 <!-- Read more [here] -->